-Assistant Professor Harmony Bench’s research revolves around encounters between bodies and machine or media technologies.
+Associate Professor Harmony Bench’s research revolves around encounters between bodies and machine or media technologies.
 She particularly attends to how human bodies and technological devices are imagined in relation to each other, and how technologies facilitate the circulation and transmission of movements, gestures, and even bodily schema.
-Dr. Bench’s work asks how people leverage the various technologies at their disposal for cultural expression, political control and social action.
-Her writing has appeared in numerous edited collections, including the Oxford Handbook of Dance and the Popular Screen, Choreographies of 21st Century War and Dance on Its Own Terms, as well as Dance Research Journal, The International Journal of Performance Arts and Digital Media, Participations and Performance Matters, among others.
-Projects underway include a book in contract with University of Minnesota Press, tentatively entitled Dance as Common: Movement as Belonging in Digital Cultures, as well as the various projects gathered under the umbrella of Movement on the Move (online, forthcoming), including the database-oriented Mapping Touring, which focuses on the performance engagements of early 20th century dance companies, and Dance in Transit, undertaken with Kate Elswit, which explores the touring and travel of choreographer Katherine Dunham.
-Dr. Bench is affiliated faculty with Women’s, Gender, and Sexuality Studies and Translational Data Analytics.
+From 2014-2019, she was co-editor of The International Journal of Screendance with Simon Ellis.
+Her writing has appeared in numerous edited collections, including The Bloomsbury Companion to Dance Studies, Routledge Dance Studies Reader (3rd ed.), The Oxford Handbook of Dance and the Popular Screen, Choreographies of 21st Century War and Dance on Its Own Terms, as well as Theatre Journal, Dance Research Journal, The International Journal of Performance Arts and Digital Media, Participations, and Performance Matters, among others.
+Current projects include an open-access book with University of Minnesota Press, Perpetual Motion: Dance, Digital Cultures, and the Common, as well as a suite of digital humanities projects that can be found at http://movementonthemove.osu.edu/.
+She is also pursuing a collaborative research project with Kate Elswit, funded by the Arts and Humanities Research Council, which brings data visualization and computational tools of analysis to bear on dance history in the study of mid-century African American choreographer Katherine Dunham.
+More information on Dunham’s Data: Katherine Dunham and Digital Methods for Dance Historical Inquiry can be found at https://dunhamsdata.org/.
+Dr. Bench is affiliated faculty with Theatre, Folklore, Translational Data Analytics, and Women’s, Gender, and Sexuality Studies.